Xianhl25/OA-Dataset/README.md

 # Outdoors-Dataset
-This is a scripts repository for outdoors dataset
+This is a scripts repository for OA dataset

 ## Experiment Protocol